Online Sports Betting in New Jersey

 When will I be able to bet on sports in Atlantic City?

 It takes time for the casinos to get their sports betting operations up and running, but many Atlantic City casinos will have their sportsbooks live this summer — and definitely in time for the 2018 NFL season, which is a major attraction for sports fans.

-Will I be able to bet on sports online?
+Will I be able to bet on sports online in New Jersey?

 That’s the plan.
 Under current law, any casino in Atlantic City that has an iGaming license and is authorized to offer a game can offer the same game on their iGaming site.
 Most likely, you’ll see the land-based sportsbooks open first, followed by their online counterparts.

 What type of things will I be able to bet on?

 While nothing has been officially ironed out, you should expect many of the same types of betting formats available in Las Vegas, including money lines, point spreads, over/unders, props, parlays, and more.
 Sporting events will most likely include that of professional and college sport leagues.

 Is online sports betting entirely new to New Jersey?